Shane325/vim/README.md

 - [ale](https://github.com/w0rp/ale)

-    Manage the Ale configuration in .vimrc file.
+    Manage the Ale configuration in the `.vimrc` file.
 It is currently set up to [lint on save](https://standardjs.com/#vim).
 Using [Standard](https://standardjs.com/) as linting library.
-Install babel-eslint globally for this to work.
+Install [babel-eslint](https://github.com/babel/babel-eslint) globally for this to work.

 - [closetag](https://github.com/alvan/vim-closetag)
 - [colors-solarized](https://github.com/altercation/vim-colors-solarized)